Calsign/ocaml-opencv/README.md

 [API](https://calsign.github.io/ocaml-opencv/).

 ## Pinning the dev repo

-To build and insstall the package directly from the development repository, use
-`opam pin add opencv https://github.com/Calsign/ocaml-opencv.git`
+To build and install the package directly from the development repository, use `opam pin add opencv https://github.com/Calsign/ocaml-opencv.git`.

 ## Goals